 It generally adds crypto services at the network transfer layer above the data link level.
 Still, it is always below the application level.
 Network encryption is generally implemented through Internet Protocol Security (IPsec), a set of open Internet Engineering Task Force (IETF) standards that can be used in conjunction to create a framework for private communication over various IP networks.

 It generally depends on the quantum mechanical properties of particles to protect the data.
 Its location and its momentum cannot be measured without changing the values of those properties.

 Here the quantum-encoded data cannot be copied because any experiment to access the encoded data will change the data.
-Likewise, any attempt to copy or access the data will also cause a change in the data, thus thereby notifying the authorized parties of the encryption when an attack has occurred.
+Likewise, any attempt to copy or access data will also cause a change in the data, thus notifying the authorized parties of the encryption when an attack has occurred.